PauloVBettio/PauloVBettio/README.md

-# Anodorhynchus hyacinthinus
+# I'm <b>Paulo Vinícius Bettio</b>, a dotNET programmer, graphic artist and game developer!

 <img align="left" src="macaw.png" width="300">
-... is a parrot native to central and eastern South America.
-A very beautiful one indeed!
+The bird in the photo is a parrot native to central and eastern South America, called Arara Azul (Hyacinth Macaw).
+A very beautiful one!
 That's why I use it as my profile picture.
 </br></br>
-I'm **Paulo Vinícius Bettio**, a dotNET programmer, graphic artist and game developer.
-I love testing new technologies, specially good ones.
-I love Linux and I love GNOME and GTK!

 Making games is my passion, the main reason I'm a C# developer today is because I started to learn it way back when Unity was at version 4.
 And now, I'm developing games on Godot Engine.